Avoiding Sexism in Canada and the United States

 Even if you agree, try to be tolerant if you

-After all, women in North America still face
+After all, women in North America, as mentioned, still face

 huge prejudice in the workplace, in family structures, and in